 Both fish are omnivorous, so a varied diet of plant and animal-based foods including high-quality flakes, insect-based micro-granules, daphnia, bloodworms, etc. will keep both species happy and healthy.

 To make sure your Neons don’t feel threatened by their larger tank mates, you should provide safety in numbers by keeping a school of at least 10.

 At the very lowest, you should have six Neons in the same group but in a community tank they’ll be far less stressed with 10-15.
 Of course, you’ll need a tank that’s big enough to accommodate all your fish.

-Finally, decorating your tank with live plants (as mentioned above), rocks and other ornaments will not only help the aesthetic, but provide your Neons with hiding places whenever the Angelfish get too close.
+Finally, decorating your tank with live plants (as mentioned above), rocks, and other ornaments will not only help the aesthetic but provide your Neons with hiding places whenever the Angelfish get too close.

-As a last straw, you can get a fish tank divider to make sure any particularly aggressive Angelfish can’t get at your Neons.
+As a last resort, you can get a fish tank divider to make sure any particularly aggressive Angelfish can’t get at your Neons.
 However, I don’t recommend this.
 Neon Tetras naturally school horizontally which is amazing to watch, and the ideal tank has plenty of sideways space to allow them to keep active.